Ear1c/VB-class/README.md

 # VB-class
-this is for my software development class jan 4th updated readme
+this is for my software development class <br>
+jan 4th updated readme